Embassy of the United States, Jerusalem: Specialized Office for Palestinian Affairs in Jerusalem

 The former US Consulate General in Jerusalem's Agron Street premises has been repurposed as the US Embassy Palestinian Affairs Unit, which is responsible for conducting a range of reporting, outreach and programming in the West Bank, Gaza Strip, and with Palestinians in Jerusalem.
 Senior Foreign Service Officer Mike Hankey, who is fluent in Arabic and French, has been designated as the first Head of the Palestinian Affairs Unit.

 In June 2022, the Palestinian Affairs Unit was re-designated as the U.S. Office of Palestine Affairs.
 While this office is still considered part of the US Embassy in Jerusalem, it reports directly to the State Department, signifying an upgrade to the state of US-Palestinian bilateral relations.
-It is headed Senior Foreign Service Officer George Noll, who had served as the head of the Palestinian Affairs Unit since August 2020.
+It is headed by Senior Foreign Service Officer George Noll, who had served as the head of the Palestinian Affairs Unit since August 2020.

-At the end of November 2022, the US reiterated a promise, after 2 years of delay, to reopen the re-open the U.S. consulate in Jerusalem.
+At the end of November 2022, the US reiterated a promise, after two years of delay, to reopen the U.S. consulate in Jerusalem.
 As of January 2023, the Biden administration has not met this pledge.